najamoe/StudentManagment/README.md

 ### Database migration with change-based migrations using ef migrations

 Each migration is created on its own branch.
-The migrations (e.g add column or alter a column) was created with "dotnet ef migrations add + dotnet ef database update" After each migration, a branch was created for creating the sql file containing the recent changes.
+The migrations (e.g add column or alter a column) was created with `dotnet ef migrations add + dotnet ef database update` After each migration, a branch was created for creating the sql file containing the recent changes.
+The decision to create each task as a change-based migration, was simply that I, for each task was asked to do a minor change to the database.

 ### Database migration with state-based migration using ef migrations